Last Updated 5th January 2021

-Exciting news!
-We are now able to offer face to face appointments subject to following the lockdown restrictions, relevant health and safety guidelines and government guidance.
+With the latest Government update on the 4th January, we are still able to offer face to face appointments subject to pre-screening, following local restrictions, relevant health and safety guidelines and other government guidance.

-This means we will do all we can to minimise risk to you and our staff and you will be expected to follow any safety procedures that are put in place to help us achieve this.
+This means we will ask you to complete Covid screening questions, safety / suitability questions and a consent form, in order to minimise risk to you and our staff and you will be asked to follow any safety procedures that are put in place to help us achieve this.

-We will continue to use virtual appointments where appropriate and will conduct risk assessments before booking any face to face appointments, as part of our infection prevention control measures.
+We will continue to offer virtual appointments where appropriate and will conduct risk assessments before booking any face to face appointments, as part of our infection prevention control measures.

-We will continue to consider and offer our telehealth virtual treatments as a first option where possible.
+We will continue to consider and offer our telehealth virtual consultation / treatments as a first option where possible.

 Staying physically well and active is an important part of remaining healthy and being resilient to disease, and we want to ensure our clients and staff remain healthy.
 We have also included some top tips for improving your immune system below.